Systemic therapy is a term used to describe treating cancer with medications.

-The type or types of drugs used to treat cancer are chosen based on your individual cancer and can be a single type of drug or a combination of more than one type of drug.
-Some drugs are given through a vein, some by a needle and others can be given by mouth.
-Your oncologist will discuss your options with you after reviewing your test results so that your individualized treatment plan can be made.
+The medications used to treat your cancer are chosen based on your type cancer.
+It can be a single medication or a group of more than one type of medication.
+Some medications are given through your vein, some are given by a needle and some are taken by mouth.

 The following is general information about the different types of medications available and what they are used for.